microsoft/multi-agent-marketplace/cookbook/text_only_protocol/README.md

 ## What You'll Build

-A PDF proofreading system where a Writer agent extracts text from a PDF, sends it to a Proofreader agent who uses an LLM to correct errors, and returns the corrections.
+A multi-LLM PDF proofreading system where a Writer agent extracts text from a PDF, sends it to three Proofreader agents (each powered by a different LLM: GPT-4o, GPT-4o-mini, and Gemini), and collects all corrections.
 All coordination happens through two simple message-passing actions.

 ## Quick Start